skinnybeans/aws-learning-projects/project-1.md

 This key pair is used for authentication when logging onto the instance.
 Make sure you download it!

+#### Success!

-Now your instance should be up and running.
+The instance should be up and running.
 Go back to the EC2 page and have a look under running instances.

 ### 2. SSH onto the instance

 Now the instance is up and running it's time to try and connect to it!

+#### Getting connected

 Go to the directory where you downloaded the SSH key.